dhis2/training-docs/content/analytic_tools/tg_maps.md

 ![](Images/maps/image63.png)

-### Download the map data (use the play.dhis2.org server)
+#### Download the map data (use the play.dhis2.org server)

-**NB: No exercise associated with this session in case users are not familiar with other GIS applications; this demo is <span style="text-decoration:underline;">optional.</span> Use the play server, as the Trainingland geography looks very odd when used in an actual GIS app as a result of being made up.**
+> NB: There is no exercise associated with downloading the map data in case users are not familiar with other GIS applications; this demo is ***optional***.
+Use the play server, as the Trainingland geography looks very odd when used in an actual GIS app as a result of the geographhy being made up.

 Going back to the maps app, let us discuss one final feature, the “Download data” button.
 This allows us to download the map data so we can use the data generated by the map in another tool.
 In this example, I will download the data and open it is a vector layer in qGIS.